garrandall/popular-music-data/tracks/ridin--rims-dem-franchize-boyz.md

 I got a Tahoe truck sittin' up on 24's

-I got more grams than Teddy, got a cam in my chevy, my car go (eeerrrrr) and when I ride I'm ready Look like I'm glidin' on nothin', when I ride I be skatin' I pull up swervi' on
+I got more grams than Teddy, got a cam in my chevy, my car go (eerrrrr) and when I ride I'm ready Look like I'm glidin' on nothin', when I ride I be skatin' I pull up swervi' on
 Niggas they don't be tryin'